hussain033/Leaf-image-classification/README.md

 ### Data Collection and Augmentation
 A diverse dataset of plant leaves was collected for model training.
 To enhance the dataset and prevent overfitting, various data augmentation techniques were applied, including rotation, flipping, and scaling.
 This augmented dataset improves the model's performance and generalization.
+Currently, the dataset consists of images of about 12 leaf species - Alstonia Scholaris, Arjun, Bael, Basil, Chinar, Gauva, Jamun, Jatropa, Lemon, Mango, Pomegranate, Pongamia Pinnata.
+We will update the dataset to include more no. of leaf species in future.

 ### Model Development with MobileNet_v2 and Transfer Learning
 The deep learning model is developed using transfer learning with the MobileNet_v2 architecture.
 MobileNet_v2 is renowned for its excellent performance in image classification tasks.
 Transfer learning allows us to adapt the pretrained MobileNet_v2 model to our specific classification task, leveraging its learned features and reducing training time.